 A hundred years from now, when historians look back at the early part of the 21st Century, in particular cultural and popular shifts in social understanding across what was once the Western Hemisphere, no doubt mention will be made of a film about a man who became the messiah, fought an evil devil and thwarted the oncoming apocalypse.
 No, I’m not taking about The Passion of The Christ, I’m referring to The Matrix, a sci-fi film which came from nowhere in 1999 and changed the face of cinema forever.
-Make no mistake, the phrase “changed the face of *whatever* forever” is perhaps one of the most overused cliches ever devised by the English language, but in this instance, it’s the most accurate description.
-Much like Al Jolson’s The Jazz Singer, which introduced cinema audiences to a synchronized soundtrack on film, and Star Wars, which introduced us all to the Force, Darth Vader and Obi Wan Kenobi, or the introduction of color during the early part of the 20th Century, The Matrix cracked the mold of what could be achieved in cinema and left us all reeling in amazement.
-Extraordinary special effects, invented just for the film, astonishing action sequences, and some of the most head-spinning storytelling in a decade made The Matrix a box-office phenomenon, and caused a cultural shift in entertainment possibilities.
-Much like Jurassic Park, which gave us the first fully realized digital effects, The Matrix introduced a new level of effects and set the bar so high it wouldn’t be toppled until it’s own sequel a few years later.
+Make no mistake, the phrase “changed the face of ______ forever” is perhaps one of the most overused cliches ever devised by the English language, but in this instance, it’s the most accurate description.
+Extraordinary special effects, invented just for the film, astonishing action sequences, and some of the most head-spinning storytelling in a decade made The Matrix a box-office phenomenon, causing a cultural shift in entertainment possibilities.
+Much like Terminator 2 and Jurassic Park, which gave us the first fully-realised digital effects, The Matrix introduced a new level of effects and set the bar so high it wouldn’t be toppled until its own sequel a few years later.

 Set ostensibly in the present day, Thomas Anderson (Keanu Reeves) is a cube worker, programming computers at a major software company.
 By night, however, he is Neo, a computer hacker searching for the answer to the question “What is the Matrix?”.
 One night, he’s met by the mysterious Trinity (Carrie-Anne Moss), who introduces him to Morpheus (Laurence Fishburne), the leader of an underground resistance movement against men known as Agents, led by Smith (Hugo Weaving).
 Morpheus offers to show Neo the truth about the Matrix, revealing that the world Neo’s been living in all his life is actually a machine-induced hallucination, a comatose existence inside a small incubator from which his life energy is drawn by sentient machines who’ve taken over the planet.
 Morpheus believes that Neo is The One, the prophesied savior of humanity who will bring about the end of the Machine’s rule over Earth, and restore humanity to its rightful place above ground.
 Humans now live deep beneath the Earth’s surface, in the last city, Zion, where the Machines cannot find them.
 Morpheus begins to train Neo to fight the Machines within the Matrix, which functions much like a computer game, with rules and boundaries to govern its behavior – it is, after all, a machine-built world inside the Matrix.
 As the awful truth dawns on Neo, and self doubt continues to linger over his powers and abilities inside the Matrix, Agent Smith is slowly, inexorably, tracking him down to kill him.